 Stop wasting valuable time searching and researching WordPress tools to help you grow your blog.
 I’ve done the hard work for you so you don’t have to.
 Check out the list below, grab a few of these powerful tools and start building your blogging business like a pro.

-I can clearly remember when I discovered WordPress for the first time.
-It was an overwhelming experience.
+I can clearly remember the day that I discovered WordPress for myself.

-Fast forward to today and to simply put it, I couldn’t live without WordPress.
+Fast forward to today and I simply couldn’t live without WordPress in my life.

-As far as I’m concerned, it is the best platform out there for building any type of website.
+In my humble opinion, it is the best platform out there for building and launching an online business.

-Over the last 6 years I’ve come across hundreds of plugins, themes, apps and various other online tools that make WordPress what it is today.
+In the last 9 years of using WordPress, I’ve come across hundreds of various plugins, themes, apps, and extension tools that make WordPress what it is today.

-Out of the hundreds that I’ve tried myself over the years, a small handful of these tools truly stand out, for me at least.
+Out of the hundreds that I’ve tried using over the years, only a small collection of these tools truly stand out, for me at least.

 So let’s get to it!